 PCG is a proven leader and understands the responsibilities needed to successfully facilitate the development of Direct Medical Services Cost Reports and Settlements.
-Our firm has wide ranging nationwide experience collecting LEA data related to all facets of reporting, along with the calculation of Cost Settlements throughout the country.
-LEAs utilize PCGs dynamic online system, PCG Claiming
+Our firm has wide-ranging nationwide experience collecting LEA data related to all facets of reporting, along with the calculation of

-System, in order to report all data.
+Cost Settlements throughout the country.
+LEAs utilize PCG's dynamic online system, the PCG Claiming System, in order to report all data.
 The PCG Claiming System calculates the settlement information through a robust and comprehensive process.
-The PCG Claiming System seamlessly completes all components of the Medicaid cost settlement calculation and the resulting information is accessible and can be viewed by each individual LEA.
-All of this data, including the settlement figures is thoroughly crosschecked by PCG staff in order to ensure accuracy.
+The PCG Claiming System seamlessly completes all components of the Medicaid cost settlement calculation and the resulting information is easily accessible and can be viewed by each individual LEA.
+All of this data, including the settlement figures, is thoroughly cross-checked by PCG staff in order to ensure accuracy.

-The Medicaid cost settlement process is a function of comparing Medicaid costs to Medicaid fee for-service interim payments billed and received by LEAs throughout the applicable school year.
-PCG will work hand in hand with DHHR/BMS to obtain the necessary Medicaid interim payment financial information to complete the Medicaid cost settlement calculations.
+The Medicaid cost settlement process is a function of comparing Medicaid costs to Medicaid fee-for-service interim payments billed and received by LEAs throughout the applicable school year.
+PCG will work hand-in-hand with DHHR/BMS to obtain the necessary Medicaid interim payment financial information to complete the Medicaid cost settlement calculations.
 PCG has a comprehensive understanding of the intricacies of Medicaid MMIS data.
 Our team has the ability to accurately and appropriately aggregate paid claims data to ensure Medicaid cost settlements are calculated and processed correctly.
+As the incumbent vendor, PCG has a detailed understanding of the nuances of West Virginia's interim payment information.
+We are familiar with the format in which the interim payment information is provided and understand the various procedure codes and related service categories that are associated with the West Virginia School Based Health Services program.
+Our experience allows us to not only quickly identify variances and outliers but also provide possible justifications or insights that can be brought to the attention of DHHR/BMS.

-Upon completion of the aggregation of the Medicaid paid claims data, we load the results into our web-based PCG Claiming System platform to seamlessly calculate and process Medicaid cost settlements.
-To ensure continued compliance, prior to the loading of the data into the PCG Claiming System, PCG will offer West Virginia a series of validation checks including verifying interim payments tie back to the CMS 64 for programmatic compliance.
+Upon completion of the aggregation of the Medicaid paid claims data, we load the results into our webbased PCG Claiming System platform to seamlessly calculate and process Medicaid cost settlements.
+To ensure continued compliance, prior to the loading of the data into the PCG Claiming System, PCG will offer West Virginia a series of validation checks including verifying interim payments, which may have fluctuated significantly from the previous fiscal year.
 We will work with DHHR/BMS to develop additional quality assurance processes to ensure the proper control mechanisms are implemented to produce accurate Medicaid cost settlement calculations.

-In order to facilitate the processing of the Medicaid cost settlement calculations, all LEAS are required to view and electronically approve cost settlement amounts in the PCG Claiming System.
+In order to facilitate the processing of the Medicaid cost settlement calculations, all LEAs are required to view and electronically approve cost settlement amounts in the PCG Claiming System.
 These amounts flow directly from costs reported.
 Additionally, LEAs are required to sign a Certification of Public Expenditures (CPE) form, which is also easily accessed via the PCG Claiming System.
-Prior to payments being made, this form must be signed by the appropriate representative at the LEA and received by PCG.PCG is able to track and manages the collection of the cost reporting forms on behalf of DHHR/BMS and the LEAs.
+Prior to payments being made, this form must be signed by the appropriate representative at the LEA and received by PCG.
+PCG is able to track and manage the collection of the cost reporting forms on behalf of DHHR/BMS and the LEAs.
 Only those LEAs in which a CPE form has been properly completed and submitted are able to proceed with the processing of the Medicaid cost settlement.